 Dependence is characterized by signs and symptoms of withdrawal when drug levels fall.

-These drugs are generally classified by chemical structure.
+The anxiolytic and hypnotic drugs are generally classified by chemical structure.
 The two largest groups of drugs are the barbiturates and benzodiazepines.
 There are a relatively large number of drugs in both of these groups, but (thankfully) their names are generally recognizable.
 The barbiturates are no longer used to treat anxiety, but it is easier to learn them in this context.

 |Barbiturates ||Benzodiazepines ||Others ||NBBRAs |